Xyfir/Documentation/xyfir-annotations/integration.md

 The first step is of course downloading the annotations themselves.
 Annotations are downloaded at two different times: when a book is opened and when a user clicks 'Save' on an annotation set in the 'Manage Annotations' section.
 In the first situation xyBooks checks for annotations stored in local storage for the book that is being opened.
 If annotations are stored for the book, then xyBooks uses the id and version for the stored annotation sets and calls xyAnnotations to get an updated version of those annotation sets.

-### Step 2: Building 'Markers' for Non-Global Searches
+### Step 2: Building 'Markers' for Specific Searches

 Since xyAnnotations is built to support all types of ebook formats and multiple versions of any single ebook, there are no specified locations for where a set item's search can be found within an ebook's content.
 This means that we must search the book's content in its entirety to highlight everywhere a set item's search matches.
-This is straightforward for global searches that can match anywhere in a book, but dealing with non-global searches is a little more difficult.
+This is straightforward for global searches that can match anywhere in a book, but dealing with non-global (specific) searches is a little more difficult.

-xyBooks handles non-global searches by looping through every single search within every single set item and filtering out all global searches.
+xyBooks handles specific searches by looping through every single search within every single set item and filtering out all global searches.
 From here, xyBooks begins to build a `markers` object that contains keys whose names follow a format of: `${itemId}-${searchIndex}-${type}`. `itemId` is the unique id of the set item; `searchIndex` is the index of the specific search within the item's searches array; and `type` can be `1` for a 'before' marker and `2` for an 'after' marker.
 These keys point to an object that contains two properties: `chapter` and `index` where `chapter` is the index of the chapter the marker is present in and `index` is an index within the chapter's HTML string where the marker is present.

 For example, if we have an object at `markers['5-0-1']` that contains `{ chapter: 4, index: 1992 }`: